PabloSeebasNT/PabloSeebasNT/README.md

 - :student: I’m currently learning `Computer Science` and `Software Engineering`.
 - :nerd_face: I like mathematics and soccer.
 - :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](http://lnkiy.in/Ahmed_Hossam_Resume).
-- :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](http://lnkiy.in/Ahmed_Hossam_Resume).
-- ✉️ &nbsp;You can shoot me an email at adityakanoi123@gmail.com!
+- ✉️ &nbsp;You can shoot me an email at noyolat.pablos.p8@gmail.com!
 I'll try to respond as soon as I can.
 - :boom: You can visit [MY WEBSITE](https://cutt.ly/Ahmed_Hossam_Website).
 <br>